What Determines the Price of Crypto?

 Poor tokenomics may also contribute to a cryptocurrency losing value.
 A common example of poor tokenomics includes unlimited and uncontrolled supplies meaning supply will always outpace demand.
 However, more specific examples include inherent flaws with the protocols behind tokens, for example, LUNA/UST.
 UST was an algorithmic stablecoin, backed by LUNA and BTC reserves, and pegged to the value of a dollar.
 When one whale unstaked and liquidated more than $2 billion in UST, the huge sell-off caused the stablecoin to depeg, bringing in many arbitrage traders looking to make money from the discrepancy in price.
 This, in turn, caused a bank run, crashing both UST and LUNA and wiping an estimated $40 billion off the market.

 Finally, hacks - specifically common scams like rug pulls - can wipe off the value of a given cryptocurrency in seconds.
-Rug pulls involved a new token being created, hyped, and then dumped by the project creators at the point the token reaches an ATH.
+Rug pulls involve a new token being created, hyped, and then dumped by the project creators at the point the token reaches an ATH.
 One of the most notable rug pulls was LUNY - a yield aggregator for Solana - that attracted millions in funding for its initial dex offering.
 Days after launch, all raised capital was sent to an untraceable mixing service and social media for the project shutdown, with an estimated $6.7 million stolen.
 Learn more about rug pulls and how to avoid them.

 What causes cryptocurrency to fail?